-Investing in the Series A Term Preferred Stock involves a high degree of risk, including the risk of a substantial loss of investment.
-Before purchasing any shares of the Series A Term Preferred Stock, you should read the discussion of the principal risks of investing in the Series A Term Preferred Stock, which are summarized in "Risk Factors" beginning on page 20 of this prospectus.
+Investing in our common stock involves a high degree of risk, including the risk of a substantial loss of investment.
+Before purchasing any shares of our common stock, you should read the discussion of the principal risks of investing in our common stock, which are summarized in "Risk Factors" beginning on page [] of this prospectus.
 Neither the SEC nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.